 Many entrepreneurs skip the discovery stage in order to save time and money and head straight for the development part, which causes a mess.
 You wouldn’t try to build a house without a blueprint, right?

-Yet, this stage is essential because it helps startups and developers understand their product, plan out the work, and ensure that no surprises will pop up along the way.
-As a result, the discovery stage can lay a foundation for the overall development process, helping to produce the desired MVP of any product much more quickly without hassles.
+Therefore, the project discovery phase is essential.
+It helps startups and developers understand their products, plan out the work, and ensure that no surprises will pop up along the way.
+As a result, a solid discovery stage can lay a foundation for the overall product development process, helping to produce the desired MVP of any product much more quickly without hassles.

 Think of the Discovery phase as a map in a dark forest.
 You’ll need it to choose the right trail.

 Mainly, the discovery phase in software development is meant to anticipate and eliminate risks, such as lack of project understanding, the inability to fulfil all technical requirements, budget overspend and poor task prioritization.

 In fact, you may enter the discovery phase thinking you’ve thought everything through, when, in reality, a deeper dive can reveal possible unexpected expenses connected to integrations, or it might be possible that your product might turn out to be completely different.
 You might need to build another application.